-Step Action 1 Select the location in the Project Browser where you want the content inserted, and right-click to display the context menu.
-2 Select 'Import/Export Import Package from XMI File' from the context menu.
-The 'Import Package from XMI' dialog displays.
-3 Select the filename of the XMI file to import, and select the appropriate options.
-4 Select the Import button to import the Package Enterprise Architect will prompt you to confirm the import, select 'Yes' to import the file.
+Ste Action p 1 Select the location in the Browser window where you want the content inserted, and access the 'Import Package from XMI' dialog.
+2 Select the filename of the XMI file to import, and select the appropriate options.
+3 Click on the Import button to import the Package Enterprise Architect will prompt you to confirm the import; click on the Yes button to import the file.
 If there are unsaved diagrams you will be prompted to save diagrams before continuing.
 If any elements in the import file exist in the model you will be warned, and will not be able to import the file unless you select the 'Strip GUIDs' option.